sql.identifier(ident, ...)

 Handling special characters

-// Identifiers with spaces or special characters are safely escaped
+// Identifiers with spaces are safely escaped

-sql`SELECT * FROM ${sql.identifier("user data")}`;
+const query = sql`SELECT * FROM ${sql.identifier("user data")}`;

-// -> SELECT * FROM "user data"
+// SELECT * FROM "user data"

-sql`SELECT * FROM ${sql.identifier('b"z')}`;
+const query = sql`SELECT * FROM ${sql.identifier('b"z')}`;

-// -> SELECT * FROM "b""z"
+// SELECT * FROM "b""z"

 Notes

-intelligently determines when to use quoted identifiers (with double quotes) based on PostgreSQL rules- Multiple arguments create dot-separated qualified identifiers
+pg-sql2intelligently determines when to use quoted identifiers (with double quotes) based on PostgreSQL rules- Multiple arguments create dot-separated qualified identifiers

 - Reserved SQL keywords are handled correctly through escaping